-- Teams are advised to be at the courts 10 minutes before your game.
+- Teams are advised to be at the courts 10 minutes before the game.

-- Teams are comprised of 6 players (1 goalie and 5 players) with minimum 2 female players on the floor at all times.
+- Teams are comprised of 5 players (1 goalie and 4 players) with a minimum of 2 female players on the floor at all times.
 A female goalie does count against this ratio.

 - Handball must be held in the hand.
-Kicking to score is not allowed.
+Kicking of any kind is not allowed.

-- Ball may only be held for a maximum of 5 seconds.
+- The ball may only be held for a maximum of 5 seconds.
 If the ball is held longer — as counted aloud — it will be given to the other team.

-- A maximum of 3 steps is allowed; additional steps result in immediate stoppage of play and the relinquishment of the ball to the opposing team.
+- A maximum of 3 steps is allowed; additional steps result in immediate stoppage of play and turnover the ball to the opposing team.
 The only exception to this rule is for the goalie inside the crease.
-The goalie can take unlimited steps within the crease but must adhere to the same 5 second rule to release the ball.
+The goalie can take unlimited steps within the crease but must adhere to the same 5-second rule to release the ball.

 - A dropped ball results in a change of possession where the infraction occurred.
-Defensive team player must be at least 5 feet away from player restarting play where the infraction occurred.
+The defensive team player must be at least 5 feet away from the player restarting play, where the infraction occurred.

 - Substitutions can be made on the fly, except for the goalie where there must be a stoppage in play and the opponent does not have control of the ball.

 - No contact between players is allowed.
-Players are required their best to avoid contact.
-No swiping, hitting, or grabbing at the opposing player or the ball he/she is holding.
-When defending, you are only allowed to guard with hands up or out.
+Players MUST do their best to avoid contact.
+No swiping, hitting, or grabbing at the opposing player or the ball they are holding.
+When defending, players are only allowed to guard with hands up or out.

 - No diving for the ball along the floor.

-- A player on defence may not be in the crease, while the other foot is outside the crease (the outside foot must be touching the ground).
-Not doing so — while in a position to interfere with the opponent taking a shot.
-Doing so will result in a penalty shot for the offensive team.
+- A player on defence may only have at most one foot in the crease, while the other foot is outside the crease (the outside foot must be touching the ground).
+Not doing so — while in a position that interferes with the opponent taking a shot — will result in a penalty shot for the offensive team.
 A penalty shot is taken from the top of the crease without any run-up (cannot enter the crease on the follow-through) – it must also be taken by the offensive player involved in the play.
 Goalkeeper must remain on the goal line as the shot is being taken.

 - Running through the crease is ONLY permitted to get to the other side whether offensively or defensively; however, a player cannot interfere with an attempted shot while in the crease — whether on offence or defence.
 This also includes if an offensive player screens or distracts the goalie, or is running through the crease prior to or during an attempted shot.
-If deemed to have done so, the ball goes to opposing team.
-If a defensive player enters their own crease to take possession of the ball after a rebound, offensive team gets possession at half court.
+If deemed to have done so, the ball goes to the opposing team.
+If a defensive player enters their own crease to take possession of the ball after a rebound, the offensive team gets possession at half court.
 If the offensive player enters the defending crease to take possession of a loose ball, the ball goes to the defending goalie.

-- You may not pass to yourself off the wall, or through the air.
+- A player may not pass to themself off the wall or through the air.

 - One goalkeeper is allowed per team.
-This person is allowed to block shots while in the crease.
-They may leave the crease as they please, but only ONE person is allowed in the crease at all times.
+This player is allowed to block shots while in the crease.
+They may leave the crease as they please, but only ONE player is allowed in the crease at all times.

 - Teams are allowed to switch goalkeepers ONLY during stoppage in play

 - Upon giving up a goal, the goalie can put the ball into play immediately.
-However, the team must pass once before the half line.
+However, the team must pass the ball at least once before the half line.
 Not doing so results in loss of possession.
 The goalie is allowed to throw the length of the court on any other play that was not preceded with a goal against.

-- Goalies may not wear protective gear that will amplify their goalkeeping ability, such as hockey pads or blocker gloves.
+- Goalies may not wear protective gear that will amplify their goalkeeping ability, such as hockey pads, gloves, or blocker gloves.
 Gears such as knee-pads and goggles are allowed.

-- New crease size in effect as below picture:
+- Crease size in effect as below picture: